 Postdoctoral Scholar at Princeton University

 Led the team trapping Yb atoms in optical tweezers.

 Quantum Optics Research Scientist at Caltech

-I oversee the quantum optics experimental labs at Caltech where we are coupling atoms to nanophotonic waveguides using an optical lattice delivery method.
-We are creating a new lab utilizing optical tweezers for controlled single-atom delivery to nanophotonic structures
+I oversaw the quantum optics experimental labs at Caltech where we were coupling atoms to nanophotonic waveguides using an optical lattice delivery method.
+We created a new lab utilizing optical tweezers for controlled single-atom delivery to nanophotonic structures